axelerant/create-drupal-theme/README.md

 ## Design systems
 ---

-The theme provides two options for design systems, storybook and patternlab.
+The theme provides two options for design systems, [Storybook.js](https://storybook.js.org/) and [Patternlab](https://patternlab.io/).
 These are included as part of the theme and you can choose one of the two during the theme generation process.

-The recommended option going forward would be to use storybook as it is more modern and supports component building for numerous JS frameworks.
+The recommended option going forward would be to use Storybook as it is more modern and supports component building for numerous JS frameworks.

 ### Storybook.js

-[Storybook.js](https://storybook.js.org/) is a tool for UI development.
-It makes development faster and easier by isolating components.
-This allows you to work on one component at a time.
-You can develop entire UIs without needing to start up a complex dev stack, force certain data into your database, or navigate around your application.
+Refer [Storybook.js](https://storybook.js.org/) documentation for detailed documenation on creating stories.

 ### Compile and launch storybook